Clover Farm Share Program (CSAs)

 Sign up for your share here.

-The idea of Community Supported Agriculture (CSA) developed in the 1980s here in Massachusetts.
-And farmers have realized this is one of the best economic models in existence to support their work.
+The idea of Community Supported Agriculture (CSA) as we know it developed in the 1960s in Alabama by a farmer named Booker T Whatley.
+In the 1980s farmers here in Massachusetts expanded on the model, and now farmers everywhere have realized it is one of the best economic models in existence to support their work.

 Farmshares work this way: you pay the farmer a fixed amount of money prior to their season.
 The farmer uses that money to buy seeds, fix equipment, and hire employees for the growing season.
 Each week of the growing season you pick up a weekly share of your farmer’s harvest.
 When the season starts, you’re going to get fewer items since there is a more limited selection of crops available, but your box will grow significantly as we get to the peak of the season (late July through September).
 Overall CSA customers get 125-150% more value than what they’d get at the grocery store.
 There are also winter shares which typically run December through May.